tanzengehen/kirundi-lemmatize-search/README.md

 ## Usage
 There is no GUI right now.
 Run lemmatize_search/kir_start_input_console.py
-Than choose your preferred language for using the App: Rundi, English or German.
+Then choose your preferred language for using the App: Rundi, English or German.
-And enter the path/to/txt.file you want to analyse.
+And enter the path/to/file.txt you want to analyse.
 <img width=60% src="images/kirundi_nlp1.jpg">
 You'll get some statistics and a csv-file with the tagged text.
 <img width=60% src="images/kirundi_nlp2.jpg">
-Than enter your text-search-query.
+Then enter your text-search-query.
 <img src="images/kirundi_nlp3.jpg">
 If there are results you'll find a list of maximum 20 results in the terminal, but all results are stored in a txt-file.
-Starting with the character number in the text, where it was found and surrounding text (previous and following 50 characters).
+Starting with the number of the character where your searchterm was found in the text and surrounding text (previous and following 50 characters).

 ## Support
 deki.kazinduzi(at)gmail.com